My Account | Contact Us | info@scratchsleeves.co.uk | +44 1962 890210

 Our top tips for swimming with an eczema baby

-As with all things related to baby eczema, working out what works for you and your family really is a case of trial and error.
+As with all things related to baby eczema, working out what works for you and your family when you go swimming really is a case of trial and error.
 But apart from being a lot of fun for both you and your eczema baby, baby swimming has very real benefits so it really is worth being brave and taking the plunge.

-We took our eczema baby to swimming lessons when he was about 3 months old and he loved it – we still take both kids swimming regularly and they are complete dolphins in the pool.
-But we know from experience that the thought of taking an eczema baby to swimming lessons can be daunting so here are our top tips for making the experience both fun and low stress:
+We took our eczema baby to swimming lessons when he was about 3 months old and he loved it.
+The time in the water really helped him to sleep too.
+We still take both kids swimming regularly and they are complete dolphins in the pool.
+But we know that the thought of taking an eczema baby to swimming lessons can be daunting, so here are our top tips for making the experience both fun and low stress:

-• Check pool cleaning system: The most common pool chemical is chlorine and the busier pools will have higher concentrations (especially those in holiday resorts).
+The most common pool chemical is chlorine and the busier pools will have higher concentrations (especially those in holiday resorts).
 Chlorine dries the skin so can aggravate baby eczema, so it is really important to shower off the pool water after swimming and slop on the moisturiser.
 However, chlorine can also be beneficial for inflamed eczema as it kills the bacteria responsible for infections.
 Ozone pools are kinder on skin as they don’t have the same drying effect but it’s still a good idea to shower off the pool water after swimming.
-Salt water pools are less common but are kinder again on eczema as the salt softens the water and appears to be beneficial in some cases – although it can really sting if your little one has unhealed scratches or lesions.
+Salt water pools are less common but are kinder again on eczema as the salt softens the water and appears to be beneficial in some cases.
+That said, it can really sting if your little one has unhealed scratches or lesions.

 Most baby swimming teachers will be more than happy to arrange a taster session so that you can work out if the pool chemicals agree with your little one.
 Baby eczema is sadly very common so in all probability, they will have taught other eczema babies and will understand how to teach your little one.